codenowinc/level_one_curriculum/README.md

 This repository is a central location for all the resources needed to teach Level One of the program.

-In this README, you will find a table of contents linking to the sample projects and their associated guides.
-These guides serve as a resource to help you prepare for teaching your students.
-They also serve as a lesson plan to follow during the workshops.
+In this README, you will find a table of contents linking to a series of guides and the sample front-end and Rails projects.
+These guides and projects serve as resources to help you prepare for teaching your students during the program.
+They also outline the lesson plan for the workshop itself.

 ## Table of Contents
 * **Account Setup**